ccxt/ccxt/CONTRIBUTING.md

 - Unified deposit methods
 - Unified withdrawal methods

-## How To Contribute Code

-Below are the rules for contributing to the ccxt library codebase.
+The following is a set of rules for contributing to the ccxt library codebase.

 ### What You Need To Have